git-annex-remote-rclone/git-annex-remote-rclone/README.md

     git annex initremote myacdremote type=external externaltype=rclone target=acd prefix=git-annex chunk=1GiB encryption=shared mac=HMACSHA512

+Choose your chunk size based on your needs.
+Smaller chunk sizes leak less information about the size of the files in your repository.
+Larger chunks require less round trips to and from your cloud provider and may be faster.
+File size limitations may also inform your choice.
+By using a chunk size below the maximum file size supported by your cloud storage provider for uploads and downloads, you won't need to worry about running into issues with file size.

 ## Implementation Note

 At this time, this remote does NOT store your credentials in git-annex.
 Users are responsible for ensuring a